What we doQigong and Medical QigongApplicantsPostgraduateNews

 Course schedule and dates

-- This is a part time course, with a total of 40 training days (including distanced-learning modules) spread over 2 calendar years.
+• This is a part-time course, with approximately 40 training and assessment days (including distance learning modules) spread over two calendar years.

-- Attendance at the college is required for approximately 3 days (usually Friday to Sunday inclusive) every 3 months or so.
+• Attendance at the college in Dublin is required for approximately 3 days (usually Friday to Sunday inclusive) every 3 months or so.
+The college days are prinicipally devoted to the practical aspects of CHM.

-- Additional workshop, assignment, clinical and tutorial support will be provided as required.
+• Additional workshops, assignments, and clinical and tutorial support are provided as required.

-- Subject to staff availability the next Dip.CHM is scheduled to begin in 2025.
+• Subject to staff availability the next Dip.CHM is scheduled to begin in late 2025.

 Herbal Medicine Teacher and Clinical Supervisor

-The course is normally taught by Mary Plunkett, or other ICTCM staff who have been taught by her, based on the information provided to her as a student of Chinese Herbal Medicine with Dr. Ted Kaptchuk and on her many years of clinical experience as a CHM practitioner.
+Mary Plunkett has been the main teacher of this course, which is based on the information she received as a student of Chinese Herbal Medicine with Dr. Ted Kaptchuk and on her many years of clinical experience as a CHM practitioner.

-Or you can find out more about the relationship between Acupuncture, Chinese Herbal Medicine and TCM on our TCM and its Branches pages.
+Or you can find out more about the relationship between Acupuncture, Chinese Herbal Medicine and TCM on our What we do pages.

 Teaching Methods